When life goes wrong, we turn to prayer. When we need answers, we turn to prayer. When we feel helpless, we turn to prayer.

 John 14: 8: Philip *said to Him, “Lord, show us the Father, and it is enough for us.”9 Jesus *said to him, “Have I been so long with you, and yet you have not come to know Me, Philip?
 He who has seen Me has seen the Father; how can you say, ‘Show us the Father’?
 10 Do you not believe that I am in the Father, and the Father is in Me?

 Jesus is the Express Image of the Father, so praying directly to Jesus is exactly the same as praying to the Father.
 This also applies to Worship.
-When you Worship Jesus, you are worshiping the Father in Heaven.
+When we Worship Jesus, we are worshiping the Father in Heaven.
 They are One.
-It therefore doesn’t matter whether you pray to the Father or the Son because they are One.
+It therefore doesn’t matter whether we pray to the Father or the Son because they are One.

-When you pray, you want to pray in the Name of Jesus because He tells us that whatever we ask for in His Name, it will be done.
+When we pray, we want to pray in the Name of Jesus because He tells us that whatever we ask for in His Name, it will be done.
 Our own names are not important, the only Name that can move Heaven and Earth is the Name of Jesus.
-When you repent of sins, Believe that Jesus shed His Blood to cover your sins (substitution principle), and that He rose from the Dead in Victory, then His Holy Spirit takes up residence inside of your body.
-The Holy Spirit is your teacher, helper, and guide.
+When we repent of sins, Believe that Jesus shed His Blood to cover our sins (substitution principle), and that He rose from the Dead in Victory, then His Holy Spirit takes up residence inside of our bodies.
+The Holy Spirit is our teacher, helper, and guide.
 Therefore, even though our own names carry no weight in Heaven whatsoever, the Name of Jesus carries all the weight, and HE literally lives INSIDE of Believers.
-For this reason, you can pray in His Name, and you will receive.
+For this reason, we can pray in His Name, and we will receive according to His Will.